Hamiltonian simulation with explicit formulas for Digital-Analog Quantum Computing: Preliminaries on Digital Analog Quantum Computing

 with $\{\xi,\eta\}\in\{x,y,z\}$.
 However, as the set of gates employed is discrete, we can write these equations in a similar fashion as in Eq.~\eqref{eq:arbitraryDAQCexponents} by including the information of the extra components $\{\xi,\eta\}$ in the definition of each block $k$.
 There is an additional proposal in Ref.~\cite{MikelAlvaro2024} in which arbitrary SQGs can be applied during the digital blocks.
 This also relaxes the requirements on $H_\text{S}$, but it has a drawback.
 The computational cost of obtaining the optimal SQGs for the circuit is itself a demanding task, as this proposal required constructing an matrix product state (MPS) proxy for evaluating the DAQC circuit.
 Simulations with MPS will only be efficient in systems satisfying an area law entanglement growth~\cite{SCHOLLWOCK201196}, which is far from the general case.
 As a naive alternative to overcome the requirements for $H_\text{S}$, one could also introduce random SQGs, albeit with no guarantees that the obtained $t_\text{A}$ is optimal \cite{MikelAlvaro2024}.

 While Eq.~\eqref{eq:arbitraryDAQCexponents} and Eq.~\eqref{eq:daqc_sand2} are always an exact identity, we see that Eq.~\eqref{eq:DAQCcircuit} will not longer be exact when working with arbitrary Hamiltonians, since the effective Hamiltonians do not necessarily commute with each other.
-Thus, solving this system of equations will not yield the ideal DAQC circuit.
-As a rule of thumb, we can employ the Lie formula to arbitrarily reduce the errors by dividing the circuit into different steps, so that Eq.~\eqref{eq:DAQCcircuit} holds up to a controllable error.
+Thus, solving this system of equations will not yield the ideal DAQC circuit, as there would be a Trotterization error.
+As a rule of thumb, we can employ the Lie formula to arbitrarily reduce the errors by dividing the circuit into different steps \cite{Adrian2020DAQC}, so that Eq.~\eqref{eq:DAQCcircuit} holds up to a controllable error.

 Importantly, from Eq.~\eqref{eq:daqc_sand2} it follows that the size of the system of equations needed to solve the problem grows with the total number of qubits.
 Even if we restrict ourselves to suboptimal protocols with polynomially large schedules, we would require large computational resources to obtain a valid DAQC circuit.
 This is one of the open problems that holds back the scaling of DAQC to systems consisting of a large number of qubits.
 Thus, there is still the question of whether we can obtain valid DAQC circuits using minimally costly algorithms.